gfarnadi/gfarnadi.github.io/publications.md

 5. **Golnoosh Farnadi**, Behrouz Babaki, Margarida Carvalho.
 Enhancing Fairness in Kidney Exchange Program by Ranking Solutions.
 To appear in the NeurIPS Workshop on the Fair ML for Health, 2019.

 14. Sriram Srinivasan, Behrouz Babaki, **Golnoosh Farnadi**, and Lise Getoor.
 Lifted HingeLoss Markov Random Fields.
-In Proceedings of the thirty-second Conference on Artificial Intelligence (AAAI), 2018.em(Acceptance rate: 16.2%)
+In Proceedings of the thirty-second Conference on Artificial Intelligence (AAAI), 2018.
+(Acceptance rate: 16.2%)

 15. **Golnoosh Farnadi**, Pigi Kouki, Spencer K. Thompson, Sriram Srinivasan, and Lise Getoor.
 A Fairness-aware Hybrid Recommender System.
 In the 2nd FATREC Workshop: Responsible Recommendation at RecSys, 2018.